Frequently Asked Questions

 If you are experiencing trouble with your local mail delivery, it is best to first contact your local post office with your concerns.
 Because of the Postal Reorganization Act, the United States Postal Service (USPS) is an independent federal agency.
 I have no direct jurisdiction over this agency and am limited in what I can do.
 Hoping to be of some assistance, however, I have provided the web site for the USPS.
 This web site has helpful information, including a place where you can locate the address and/or phone numbers for your local post office.

 There are over 600,000 legitimate chartiable organizations nationwide, and most are looking for donors.
-To find out if a charity is registered to solicit in Oregon, contact the Oregon Department of Justice, Chartiable Activities section.
+To find out if a charity is registered to solicit in Oregon, contact the Oregon Department of Justice, Charitable Activities section.
 You can call them as well at 503-229-5725.
 To find out how a registered charity will use your donation, ask for a copy of the charity's annual financial report.
-The Oregon Wise Giving Guide provides tips to help you make sure you are supporting charitable organizations that meet your standards and interests.

 If there is a bill currently before Congress that matters to you or your family, I want you to contact me and let me know.